sst/guide/_chapters/secure-the-apis.md

 ``` javascript
 event.requestContext.identity.cognitoIdentityId
 ```

+This is an id that's assigned to our user by our Cognito Identity Pool.

 You'll also recall that so far all of our APIs are hardcoded to interact with a single user (with user id `123`).